slatedocs/slate/source/index.html.md

   -H "Authorization: Token token=API_KEY"
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this (e.g. for nationalities):

 ```json
 {